-I wrote this short piece, first posted on 19 April 2012, to inaugurate the Jam Yesterday Jam Tomorrow blog.
-This HLF-funded project is concentrating on market gardeners rather than nursery gardeners, and is focussing on the 19th and early 20th centuries.
-They are creating a model market garden at Marble Hill House and have plots at Strawberry Hill House in Twickenham as well as events and activities.
+I wrote this short piece, first posted on 19 April 2012, to inaugurate the Jam Yesterday Jam Tomorrow blog for Richmond Environment Trust.
+This HLF-funded project was concentrating on market gardeners rather than nursery gardeners, and focussed on the 19th and early 20th centuries.
+They made a model market garden at Marble Hill House and worked plots at Strawberry Hill House in Twickenham as well as events and activities.

 Some varieties were named after growers.
 For example, the Masters’ Hotspur pea was propagated by George Masters of Strand in the Green, probably in the 1720s.
 Peas had become fashionable and the way to obtain good profits was to produce them early – this is what Masters achieved.
 The variety is mentioned in many 19th century gardening handbooks but now seems to have disappeared.
 However, you can still buy seed for Lobjoit’s cos lettuce from a number of the major seed merchants.
 The Lobjoits, Huguenot immigrants, became well established a market gardeners in Hammersmith and Barnes and then further west at Worton Farm, Isleworth and at Heston Farm before World War 2.
 Other seeds are associated with places.
 Feltham First peas seem to have been a 1940s pea, and an early one, which might have competed with Masters’ Hotspur, and easily available today.